Pump Ed 101

 Return to Titles

-HPSA A Variable Frequency Sizing Tool - Level Control - Joe Evans, Ph.D
+WWPSA A Variable Frequency Sizing Tool - Level Control - Joe Evans, Ph.D

-The Hydromatic Pump Selection Assistant is an excel program that allows you to evaluate a submersible or dry pit pump that will be used in a level control application.
+The Wastewater Pump Selection Assistant is an excel program that allows you to evaluate a submersible or dry pit pump that will be used in a level control application.
 You can enter up to eight flow and head points from a 60 hz performance curve and then view its operating curves from 30 to 60 hz.
 If you enter a system curve and the "pump down" elevation you can also view the same pump operating in a pump down environment.
 Finally, if you enter the hydraulic efficiencies for each point, brake horsepower will be calculated automatically and displayed as "data labels" on each of the curves.
 Scroll down to the bottom of the spreadsheet for complete directions and notes on the example that is included.

 Download (128K Excel Document)